 If there is objective evidence that an impairment loss has been incurred, the amount of the loss is measured as the difference between the assets' carrying amount and the present value of the estimated future cash flows.
 The present value of the estimated future cash flows is discounted at the financial asset's original EIR.
 Time value is generally not considered when the effect of discounting is not material.
 If a loan has a variable interest rate, the discount rate for measuring any impairment loss is the current EIR, adjusted for the original credit risk premium.
-The calculation of the present value of the estimated future cash flows of a collateralized financial asset reflects the cash flows that may result from foreclosure less costs for obtaining and selling the collateral, whether or not foreclosure is probable.
+The calculation of the present value of the estimated future cash flows that may result from foreclosure less costs for obtaining and selling the collateral, whether or not foreclosure is probable.